robertchristensen/robertchristensen.github.io/src/projects/planer_controller/2025-parts-list.md

 [Dev Board pinout](https://learn.adafruit.com/adafruit-qt-py/pinouts)

-This is a basic inexpensive processor.
-It is running an ARM-Cortex M0+.
+This is a basic inexpensive board that uses a ATSAMD21E18.
+This is a ARM-Cortex M0+ with 256KB Flash and  32 KB RAM, which is more then enough for me.
 The system does not need something more powerful, so I selected this because it will meet the basic needs of the project.
 I wanted to try to develop a project with an ARM processor.